silentrald/node-express-hbs-mongo-Tutorial/README.md

 ---
 ### Nodemon

-But we will encounter a problem when we want to change something on the `app.js` file so lets try editting it on this line:
+But we will encounter a problem when we want to change something on the `app.js` file but wouldn't immediately reflect to the server.
+Let's try editing this line:

 ```javascript
 app.get('/', (_req, res) => {